Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

 \begin{theorem} \TemporalPaths is solvable in $\mathcal{O}(|V|\cdot T^2)$ time if the underlying graph of the input temporal graph is a forest. \end{theorem} \begin{proof} Let $\mathcal{G}=(V,\mathcal{E},T)$ together with two verices $s,z\in V$ be an an instance of \TemporalPaths.
 We argue that this instance can be solved in polynomial time if there is a unique path between~$s$ and $z$ in the underlying graph of $\mathcal{G}$.
 Note that this is the case if the underlying graph of $\mathcal{G}$ is a forest.

 First, observe that when counting $(s,z)$-paths starting at~$s$ and arriving at~$z$, if there is a unique static path between $s$ and $z$ in the underlying graph then we need only consider time-edges between vertices of that unique static path in our temporal graph when counting, as our temporal path may not repeat vertices and so corresponds to a path in the underlying graph.
-Edges not lying on the unique static path between $s$ and $z$ can therefore be deleted without changing the result, so we may, without loss of generality, consider an instance in which the underlying graph consists only of a static path $P = (v_0, v_1, ..., v_{|P|})$ with $s = v_0$ and $z = v_{|P|}$ as the leaf vertices.
+Edges not lying on the unique static path between $s$ and $z$ can therefore be deleted without changing the result, so we may w.l.o.g.\ consider an instance in which the underlying graph consists only of a static path $P = (v_0, v_1, ..., v_{|P|})$ with $s = v_0$ and $z = v_{|P|}$ as the leaf vertices.

 We will base our counting on a recording at each vertex $v_i$ in $P$ of how many temporal $(s,v_i)$-paths there are starting at $s$ and arriving at $v_i$ at time $t$ or earlier.
 Note that there are $\mathcal{O}(|P|\cdot T) = \mathcal{O}(|V|\cdot T)$ such vertex-time pairs.